 - Finance (70-391)

 CONCENTRATION Area (choose at least one area and take three courses in that area)

 While the practice of business is general, in-depth knowledge creates strengths for accessing careers and further study.
 Students must choose at least one area and take three courses in that area.
 A second concentration may be chosen if students are interested and have room in their four-year plan.
 Click here to see the list of courses in each area.

 - Graphic Communications

 - Leadership & Organizational Effectiveness

 Business Electives (AT LEAST THREE COURSES)

-Students must complete three upper-level Business courses (70-3xx and above) that do not double-count with any other requirement.
+Students must complete 27 units of upper-level Business courses (70-3xx and above) that do not double-count with any other requirement.
 This may include upper-level Economics courses (up to three 73-3xx) that do not double-count with any other requirement.
 A second concentration area may be completed in place of this electives requirement.

 To complement their study in business, students must complete one minor outside of the Tepper School.
 This is a distinguishing feature of our business degree, as it adds breadth to our students' education and gives them a chance to learn from some world-renowned faculty in other programs across campus.